GoogleCloudPlatform/google-cloud-powershell/README.md

 Cloud Platform.
 You can use Cloud Tools for PowerShell to manage your existing cloud resources or create new ones.

-:construction: Cloud Tools for PowerShell is currently in beta.
-We are quickly expanding coverage of the Google Cloud Platform to expose more resource types from PowerShell.
-However, this product might be changed in backward-incompatible ways and is not subject to any SLA or deprecation policy.

 # Installation

 Cloud Tools for PowerShell is included in the Windows version of the